Liverpool Free Press archive

 Such was the importance attached to its appearance that one non-essential design choice - to have the text justified (with even margins on both left and right) - more than doubled the typing time.
 To justify text on a typewriter it had to be typed twice: once to work out how much space would be needed between words to fill out the line, and a second time, more slowly, carefully spacing out the words.

-I visited Selene during a hiking trip in Wales sometime around 1970 and was surprised to find that the "community" consisted of only three people: Kelly, his wife Betty (who he continually bad-mouthed) and a young woman called Josie who had previously lived at a commune in Scotland founded by the folk singer Donovan.
+I visited the Selene "community" during a hiking trip in Wales sometime around 1970 and was surprised to find that it consisted of only three people: Kelly, his wife Betty (who he continually bad-mouthed) and a young woman called Josie who had previously lived at a commune in Scotland founded by the folk singer Donovan.

 I stayed a couple of days and saw no nudity apart from bare feet.
 On the second day they invited me to join them on a shopping trip to Carmarthen, the nearest town.
 I declined when they said they were all going barefoot and expected me to do the same.